GUSTATORY STIMULATION FOR ALZHEIMER’S AND DEMENTIA

 Best Alzheimer’s Products does discuss potential and ascribed healing properties of certain plants in the Prevention section of this website.
 On the other hand, we do not prescribe medication, natural or otherwise.
 Be sure to consult with your medical professional before trying herbal remedies, and see our disclaimer.

 Food is important far beyond providing stimulation to the gustatory sense (and the brain).
 We are collecting recipes that include ingredients that are suspected to have healing properties, or may be more palatable to those who might have a poor appetite resulting from dementia.
-See our food section.
+See more at Food for Alzheimer’s and Dementia.

 Spices and flavorings – Abundant in most kitchens, spices, herbs, and extracts (vanilla, peppermint, etc.) add interest and variety to the taste of food.
 Instead of pork chops, serve pork chops with rosemary and garlic.
 Sprinkle fresh or dried thyme on eggs, just to be different.
 Bake cookies and make candy that use mint and other strong flavorings; the process will also add aroma to the entire home (olfactory stimulation).